Nat Carr: Life and career

-Carr was born on August 12, 1886, in Poltava in the Russian Empire (now part of Ukraine).
-In 1887, his family emigrated to the United States.

 Carr entered the film industry in the 1925 film, His People, in the featured role of Chaim Barowitz.
 Although he may have appeared in an earlier film, 1923's Little Johnny Jones.
 He appeared in the featured role of Levi in The Jazz Singer in 1927.
 In 1929 Carr co-wrote the story (with Mark Sandrich) for the film, The Talk of Hollywood, in which he also starred.
+In the comedy short Traffic Tangle (1930), Carr starred as a father who tries to take his family out for a drive in his new car, but he has a run-in with an irritable traffic cop.
 Other notable films in which he appeared include: as a waiter in Raoul Walsh's 1939 crime drama, The Roaring Twenties, starring James Cagney, Priscilla Lane, and Humphrey Bogart; in the role of Crocker in the 1939 Western, Dodge City, starring Errol Flynn and Olivia de Havilland; as one of the doctors in the Bette Davis tour de force, Dark Victory, which also starred Bogart and George Brent; and as one of the reporters in the 1941 war classic, Sergeant York, starring Gary Cooper.
 Carr's final screen performance was as a tourist in the 1941 comedy-mystery, Passage from Hong Kong.

 Carr died on July 6, 1944, in Hollywood, California.
 He was buried in Forest Lawn Memorial Park in Glendale, California.